Garden costs in Kingston, Surbiton, Esher and Coombe

-One of the most common questions we’re asked by homeowners in Kingston, Surbiton and the surrounding areas is simply, “How much does a garden cost?”
+One of the most common questions we are asked by homeowners in Kingston, Surbiton, Esher and Coombe is simply, “How much does a garden cost?”

-Gardens in this part of south-west London often come with their own challenges.
-Clay soil, drainage issues, mature planting, and restricted access are all common, and all have a real impact on cost.
-Online figures can be misleading if they don’t reflect these realities.
+Gardens across this part of south-west London and Elmbridge often come with their own challenges.
+London Clay, drainage issues, mature planting and restricted side access are all common, and all have a real impact on cost.
+Online figures can be misleading if they do not reflect these realities.

 This guide explains what typically affects garden costs locally, what you can expect at different budget levels, and how to plan realistically before committing to a project.